amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

         repeat(1_00) {
           launch { threadBlockingFn(it) }.join()
         }
-        // also produces same output
+        // also produces the same output
         // repeat(1_00) { async { threadBlockingFn(it) }.await()   }
         println("job completed")
     }